SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 With the EcmaScript 6 standard in 2015, JavaScript introduced support for the `get` and `set` keywords.

-They allow for retrieving and modifying property values in a similar fashion to Java.
+They allow for retrieving and modifying property values in a similar way to Java.

 ```js
 class User {